ShivamTripathi028/rak-chatbot-backend/product-categories/software-apis-and-libraries/rui3/at-command-manual.md

 **Examples:**

-1. P2P LoRa RX configurable duration value ranges from 1 to 65532 ms. In this example, the device will wait 30 seconds for LoRa P2P packets.
+1. P2P LoRa RX configurable duration value ranges from 1 to 65532&nbsp;ms. In this example, the device will wait 30&nbsp;seconds for LoRa P2P packets.
 After the timeout, it will automatically disable RX mode and switch to TX mode.
 The callback after timeout is `+EVT:RXP2P RECEIVE TIMEOUT`.
 ```
 AT+PRECV=30000
 OK